Josiah-Kitchin/CodeBounty/README.md

 # Welcome to CodeBounty - A website for posting open source projects and completing tasks

-Backend Developer: Josiah Kitchin
-Frontend Developers: Hai Le, Daniel Asiamah
+Developers: Josiah Kitchin, Hai Le, Daniel Asiamah